Our Faculty & Staff

 Mrs. Kathy McIntosh

 Kathy McIntosh has taught at Hope Lutheran School since 1991.
-She currently serves as fourth grade teacher.
+She currently serves as fifth grade teacher.
 She is a graduate of Concordia Teacher’s College, River Forest, Illinois.
 She received her Masters of Art in Education from St. Mary University, Leavenworth, Kansas.
 Kathy and her husband, Ted, enjoy traveling and spending as much time as they can with their grandchildren.
 They also enjoy offering their time and talents to volunteering in a variety of inner-city ministries.

-Middle School Teacher, Math & Religion
+Middle School Teacher, Math

-Middle School Teacher, Language Arts & Social Studies
+Middle School Teacher, Language Arts

 Mrs. Roberta Schempp

-Middle School Teacher, Physical Education & Science
+Middle School Teacher, Science

 Roberta has been at Hope since 1994, she taught seventh grade, math, science, and PE from 1994 – 2000.
 In 2001, she transition to part-time and continued her work in establishing the PE program at Hope.
-Roberta has been the athletic director at Hope since 2006.
+Roberta has been the athletic director at Hope.
 She received a BS in Kinesiology in 1989 from The University of Illinois, Urbana-Champaign and her Lutheran Teacher Diploma and Certification in 1994 from Concordia, River Forest.
 In 1998, she completed her MA in Curriculum and Instruction from Concordia, River Forest.
 Roberta and her husband, Dale, are blessed with two children, Caleb and Emma.